 #7: It may help alleviate symptoms of depression and anxiety

 Along with keeping you focused, relaxed, improving your immune system and increasing your blood flow, matcha helps relieve depression and anxiety.
 The polyphenols found in matcha can heal you from the inside out, and therefore can make you feel happier and less stressed.
 Polyphenols are powerful plant-based antioxidants and micronutrients found in a lot of foods that typically bring you joy (like wine and chocolate).

 As a nutritionist, I believe that matcha is only beneficial and that there is no harm in drinking it.
 You will get the most benefits out of drinking pure matcha.
 If that’s not your thing, you can make a latte with almond or coconut milk.
 But you have to be careful; you don’t want to be downing matcha lattes made with added sugar, so it’s best to either make it yourself so you know what's in it or always ask.

 Also, just because a food item says it has matcha in it does not mean it’s healthy, you need to look at other ingredients as well.
-One of my favourite things to do is make healthier versions of sweet treats like muffins, pancakes, ice cream, smoothies, cakes, cookies, and pudding with matcha—it gives a great flavour and added nutritional benefits.
+One of my favorite things to do is make healthier versions of sweet treats like muffins, pancakes, ice cream, smoothies, cakes, cookies, and pudding with matcha—it gives a great flavor and added nutritional benefits.